Azakidev/Dawlf-index/Worldbuilding/Magic.md

 It works on a request-reply system between the Star and the gods for a direct modification of the universe.
 They're essentially miracles, and therefore only bound by the gods rejecting the request.

+---
+# Spellcasting
+It's a kind of magic that, like affinities, anyone can use.
+Spells are the closest thing to traditional magic and the least well defined of them all.

+They require specific circumstances to be cast, usually involving some materials, incantatons and an environment to cast the spell.
+They are, however, rather powerful and have the ability to persist through time much longer than affinities.
+A spell can affect an area, one or more individuals, or can even make a portal.

+It's inner workings are unknown and the rituals are rather dogmatic in nature, as the requirements for a cast are seemingly arbitrary and random.
+These rituals are kept in spellbooks and other papers and depending on the people it can be a science or a religion depending on how they approach their attempts at understanding.
+It is however one more set of rules the universe abides by, it's just one without sense.